CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![Lakehouse view](images1/media/49.png)

-1. Then, log in with the below credentials.
+1. Then, log in using the credentials provided below.

     - Email: **<inject key="AzureAdUserEmail" enableCopy="true"/>**